 You don’t have to live off bright green juices to do yoga; you’re taking it up which is great!
 However, yoga is often credited as a complementary exercise on our yoga and detox holidays; with yoga providing a low-intensity workout to sweat out impurities, whilst a healthy detox diet simultaneously cleanses your system of toxins.
 Alternatively, try to choose foods that are small in size but high in energy before a yoga class, such as a banana or bag of nuts.

-Take control of your breathing in stunning surroundings at Red Mountain Resort
+Take control of your breathing in stunning surroundings at Ananda in the Himalayas

 Breathing correctly is often considered one of the most difficult elements of yoga, considering most of the time we don’t even notice our breathing because it’s so short and shallow.
 With many different types of yoga, a meditation technique called Pranayama, focuses on an ancient practice of breathing control; with correct breathing increasing the capacity of the lungs, allowing us to block out mental noise and relax our bodies.